 - Reasonable Asset Management Fees.
 Betterment’s asset management fees are reasonable by robo-advisor standards.
-The Digital plan charges a flat 0.25% of AUM, regardless of account balance, while the feature-rich Premium plan charges a flat 0.40% of AUM — significantly less than a full-service human financial advisor.
+The Digital plan charges a flat 0.25% of AUM for balances above $20,000 and $4 per month below that threshold, while the feature-rich Premium plan charges a flat 0.40% of AUM.
+Both are significantly less than a full-service human financial advisor.

 - Backdoor Roth Conversion in the Betterment App.
 Betterment makes it easy to execute backdoor Roth conversions in the app, unlocking potentially significant tax savings for investors whose income or tax filing status make them ineligible to contribute directly to Roth IRAs.
 This might sound like a niche capability, but it’s often intimidating for DIY investors.

 - DIY Financial Planning Tools at No Additional Charge.
 All Betterment users have access to free, DIY-friendly financial planning tools at no additional charge.
 For capable investors, Betterment’s retirement planning tools and savings goal architecture might just make human assistance redundant.

 - Flexible Financial Advice Packages Available for an Additional Fee.
 Betterment makes a la carte financial advice packages available to all users for a reasonable additional fee, starting at $299 for a 45-minute consultation and $399 for a 60-minute meeting.
 These packages are useful for users looking ahead to major life events like marriage, college planning, and retirement.